What is effective communication? 13 steps to improve it

 🎓 Pumble Pro Tip

-Pumble is a free team chat app that allows you to communicate with your team with ease.
+Pumble is a free team communication app that allows you to communicate with your team with ease.
 Check out its features here:

 Step #10: Be a responsive communicator